FoalTS/foal/docs/packages/express.md

 Returns an express middleware from the foal application.
 It's an adapter to make foal work with express.

 **Note:** Errors are not processed by this middleware.
 This means that any errors thrown or rejected in the foal app will have to be handled then by an express error-handling middleware.
-You can use `handleErrors` for that (available in the same package).
+Express already integrates a default one but you can also use `handleErrors` for a higher flexibility.

 **Example**
 ```typescript